A Guide To Tax On Cryptocurrency In The UK

 Hello!

-Is Cryptocurrency Taxed In The UK?
+Is Cryptocurrency Taxed in the UK?

-When Is Cryptocurrency Taxed As Income?
+When Is Cryptocurrency Taxed as Income?

-- If someone pays you in cryptocurrency.
+- When you are paid in cryptocurrency.

-- If you are mining cryptocurrency.
+- When you mine cryptocurrency.

-- If you are staking cryptocurrency.
+- When you stake cryptocurrency.

-- If you are receiving cryptocurrency airdrops.
+- When you receive cryptocurrency airdrops.

-When Is Cryptocurrency Taxed As Capital Gains?
+When Is Cryptocurrency Taxed as Capital Gains?

-- When you use crypto to make a purchase.
+- Using crypto to make a purchase.

 Calculating Your Income Tax